Ustad Ali Quli

-Ustad Ali Quli was a Ottoman Turkish commander of the Mughal Empire.
-Under the reign of Babur, he commanded the artillery for his army.
+Ustad Ali Quli was an Ottoman commander of the Mughal Empire.
+During the reign of Babur, he commanded the artillery for his army.
 At the Battle of Panipat and Battle of Khanwa, he commanded his cannon batteries.
-His role in these battles as commander of the artillery was a vital one, as it was the rifleman and cannons under Mustafa Rumi and Ustad Ali Quli that won the day.
+His role in these battles as commander of the artillery was a vital one, as it was the riflemen and cannons under Mustafa Rumi and Ustad Ali Quli that won the day.